 But we wonder what Prof. Meggs would say about this change, which is rather like changing the script on the Coca-Cola logo or the Campbell’s Soup Can.
 The Holiday Inn lettering is classic.
 They could even name a font after it.

 It’s not a bad logo, as logos go.
-But we miss the old one.
-We hope this move works, and helps Holiday Inn.
-It’s one of our fave hotel chains.
-We love Holidome.
-We love Holidex.
-We love Sun Spree.
+America loves Holidome.
+America loved Holidex.
+America loved Sun Spree.
 We loved those great kids meals with the pirate hats!
 But our fear is that sometimes, these sorts of typographic changes only are surface dressing.
 And other more important changes, like more rigorous inspection of hotels, would get forgotten in the clamor to put up new signs and root out stationary that doesn’t conform to the new brand image.

-We hope that Holiday Inn can do something sensible.
-First, we hope that all the old lettering won’t have to disappear from every scrap of paper, trash can and such.
+During the change, let’s hope that all the old lettering won’t have to disappear from every scrap of paper, trash can and such.
 That is an expensive process for franchisees.
-Us Priority Club members LOVE the old script.
 Furthermore, if some versions of the brand continue to stay, it gives the company a bit of history.
 After all, the previous images of the brand name will continue to exist in the media forever.